 The activities of the Amersham Society, which was founded in 1956, will interest all who care about Amersham Old Town and want to preserve its character and amenities.
 The Society has grown over its life to become a Civic Amenity Society with nearly 500 members, during a time when the National Civic Societies movement under the Civic Trust has sadly faltered, although we all hope that Civic Voice will become a more effective 21st Century Successor.

-A full history of the Society was written in 2006 by Dr Michael Brooks, Barbara Webber and Christine Standring to celebrate the 50th Anniversary of the Society and it is planned to include a copy of the full History on the Society Website during 2012.
+A full history of the Society was written in 2006 by Dr Michael Brooks, Barbara Webber and Christine Standring to celebrate the 50th Anniversary of the Society and it is now published on the Society website.

 Another notable success under the chairmanship of Anthony del Tufo was to ensure that the rebuilding of Amersham Hospital and associated flats for sale was done sympathetically and within sensible height restrictions.

-We were also very active in promoting the best options for the Amersham bypass, which after it was built and has enormously improved the life of the Town.
+We were also very active in promoting the best options for the Amersham by-pass, which after it was built (1987) and has enormously improved the life of the Town.

 More recent campaigns have been more prosaic but equally as important in their way; campaigning to ensure a sensible implementation of the Licensing Act in 2005 to spare the lives of members and residents its worst potential excesses and where the Society’s views were succinctly expressed in a published letter to the Times.
 We have a reasonably sensible regime as a result, fair to residents, publicans and visitors alike.